 Some work is already public.
-Some work is still being cleaned up before it deserves a repository.
+Some work is still being cleaned up before it deserves a full release.

 The common thread is reducing friction between thought, text, command, memory, and publication —